enormandeau/github_tutorial/files/05_advanced_notions.md

 - Use `![Text](image-location)` to insert images
 - Since markdown is translated into HTML, you can use HTML in your files

-## Ignoring certain files from git
+## Ignoring certain files from Git

 Git uses `.gitignore` files to know which files should be tracked and which should be ignored.
 Git is very good at tracking small text files.
 It is very